 Raising healthy chickens are a staple of homesteading.
 The urban farming movement and trend toward a rural lifestyle shift has spurred an increased demand.
 Availability through online marketplaces has further fueled the desire and ease of raising livestock in our backyards.

 Modern, healthy chickens need a larger diet because they’re bred to produce a greater volume of eggs and yield more meat.
-Their environment has changed from farmhouse to the backyard.

-Commercial feed is an easy solution for feeding chickens but not always the best option for their nutrition.
 Chickens eat plants, insects and fruits and vegetables, which make them omnivores.
 It’s important to include a nutritional variety.
 It’s easy to provide a sound nutritional plan to keep your backyard chickens healthy and happy.

-Nutritional plan for chickens
+Nutritional Plan for Chickens

 What to feed chicks (up to 8 weeks)